Whether you’re a curious parent or a new coder, you’ve likely heard of the coding language Java before.

 For students who want more structured learning, Juni Learning teaches a sequence of Java courses — starting with the basics, leading up to more complicated projects using objects and subclasses.
 These courses teach students programming concepts in the Java language through hands-on projects.

 Java is great for kids 12+, especially those who have prior knowledge of coding or Python coding.
-For younger students 8-11, we highly recommend starting with Scratch to help introduce computer programming concepts without being slowed down by difficult syntax.
+For younger students 8-11 with little prior coding experience, we highly recommend starting with Scratch to help introduce computer programming concepts without being slowed down by difficult syntax.